palmcivet7/perpetuals-protocol/README.md

 A profitable position can be kept open in perpetuity, whereas if the position's value drops to such a degree that the trader's collateral no longer sufficiently justifies their position, they will be automatically liquidated via Chainlink Automation.
 Liquidated collateral is added to the provided liquidity in the `Vault`, incentivising liquidity providers to potentially earn on their deposits.

 It is possible for any external address to liquidate an eligible position, receiving a liquidation bonus of 20% of any remaining collateral.
-However it is unlikely for external liquidators to execute liquidations before the AutomatedLiquidator.
+However it is unlikely for external liquidators to execute liquidations before the `AutomatedLiquidator`.

 Liquidity Providers are unable to withdraw liquidity reserved for profitable positions.